Department Head: Dr. H. Dean Buttram, III

 Forensic Investigation

 The Bachelor of Science with a major in Forensic Investigation (FI) consists of two separate tracks that address career interests.
 A degree in Forensic Investigation can lead to a fulfilling career that offers a lifetime of opportunities locally, nationally, and globally.
-Students interested in pursuing a major in FI must initially declare their major as Forensic Investigation Undecided.
-They will be advised to complete the lower division Forensic Investigation core that consists of seven classes (21 semester hours).
-Upon completion of these lower division courses, the coursework will be assessed by their advisor to determine whether they have met the minimum of a 2.5 overall GPA and a 2.5 in CJ and FI coursework required to proceed to upper division coursework in one of the two Forensic Investigation tracks.
-The minimum 2.5 overall GPA is also required to graduate with a Bachelor of Science in Forensic Investigation in either track.
+A minimum 2.5 overall GPA is also required to graduate with a Bachelor of Science in Forensic Investigation in either track.

-The Bachelor of Science with a major in Forensic Investigation, Criminal Investigations (Track I) is a 120 hour program which requires the following:
+The Bachelor of Science with a major in Forensic Investigation, Criminal Investigations (Track I) is a 120-hour program that requires the following:

-The Bachelor of Science with a major in Forensic Investigation, Forensic Laboratory/Technician (Track II) is a 120 hour program which requires the following:
+The Bachelor of Science with a major in Forensic Investigation, Forensic Laboratory/Technician (Track II) is a 120-hour program that requires the following:

 NOTE: Forensic Investigation - Criminal Investigation (Track I) majors must obtain a minor in Advanced Forensic Investigation or Digital Forensic Investigation.
-Forensic Investigation - Forensic Laboratory/Technician (Track II) majors must minor in Forensic Biochemistry or choose a second major in Biology, Chemistry, or Physics.
+Forensic Investigation - Forensic Laboratory/Technician (Track II) majors must minor in Forensic Analysis or choose a second major in Biology or Chemistry.

 Criminal Justice